 The Department of Mechanical Engineering allows well-qualified undergraduates in the program to follow an “Accelerated Bachelor’s to Master’s” study plan.
 This plan permits up to six credit hours of graduate coursework to count towards both the Bachelor’s (as Technical Electives) and the Master’s degrees, so that the Master’s degree is earned faster than usual.
 (The coursework concerned must individually satisfy the requirements of both degrees.)
 See a departmental advisor for specific details.

 Exam-Compliant Calculator Policy

-Every Mechanical Engineering (ME) student must have an exam-compliant calculator for use in those ME courses which allow calculator usage.
-Only those calculators which are acceptable for use in the Fundamentals of Engineering (FE) exam are considered to be exam-compliant and may be used in those Mechanical Engineering classes which allow calculator usage.
+Every Mechanical Engineering (ME) student must have an exam-compliant calculator.
+Only those calculators which are acceptable for use in the Fundamentals of Engineering (FE) exam are considered to be exam-compliant and may be used in Mechanical Engineering classes which allow calculator usage.
 Use of a calculator which is NOT exam complaint in an ME test, quiz, or exam will be considered academic misconduct.
-For a list of exam-compliant calculator models, see http://ncees.org.exams.calculator/.
+For a list of exam-compliant calculator models, see https://ncees.org/exams/calculator/.

 Degrees, Minors, or Certificates